VEROS PANORAMA TRAIL

 Safety guidelines

-Despite the " impossible to miss " markings of the hiking trails, we recommend for safety reasons to always have an appropriate hiking map with you, so that you can quickly find your way to a safe area in case of a thunderstorm or an emergency, for example.
+Despite the "fail-safe" markings of the hiking trails, for safety reasons we always recommend carrying an appropriate hiking map so that you can quickly reach a safe area in case of a thunderstorm or emergency.

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you are of the opinion that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or cliffs are secured by ropes or railings.
+Surefootedness is partly required.
+If you find certain sections impassable, you should bypass them.

 Map